 - 6. The OSA and the respective vendors are responsible for the initial training of the DTCs in advance of the test administration windows.
-The DTCs shall be responsible for training all district personnel and STCs who will be involved in state assessments. - Any person involved in any phase of the Mississippi Statewide Assessment System shall meet the outlined criteria and be trained by their district in appropriate assessment administration and test security procedures. - a.
+The DTCs shall be responsible for training the district personnel such as the superintendent, Principals, STCs, technology coordinators, special education directors, English learner coordinators, and any other personnel who will be involved in preparations for the administration of state assessments. - Any person involved in any phase of the Mississippi Statewide Assessment System shall meet the outlined criteria and be trained by their district in appropriate assessment administration and test security procedures. - a.
 The district shall maintain complete records of all professional development on assessment training related to each assessment program. (i.e., ELPT, MAAP, MAAP-A, KRA) - b.
-All personnel involved in the administration of an assessment shall have a signed confidentiality and electronic device agreements on file prior to testing.
-These documents shall be kept at the district/school for five (5) years. - c.
-Test Administrators shall be licensed school personnel, hold a valid Mississippi Educator License, and be employed by the district. - d.
-Proctors are not required to be licensed school personnel unless they are fulfilling the role of Second Scorer for a MAAP-A administration or administering a state assessment to a homebound or an incarcerated student.
+All personnel involved in the administration of an assessment shall have a signed confidentiality and electronic device agreements on file prior to testing. - c.
+Test Administrators shall be licensed school personnel and hold a valid Mississippi Educator License. - d.
+Proctors are not required to be licensed school personnel unless they are fulfilling the role of second scorer for a MAAP-A administration or administering a state assessment to a homebound or an incarcerated student.
 These instances require the Proctor/Second Scorer to be a licensed teacher. - 8.
 The district and/or school shall conduct professional development training on proper test administration utilizing accommodations and accessibility features on statewide assessments.